First same-sex marriage in Spain

-The first same-sex marriage in Spain to take place after the Roman Imperial era occurred on 8 June 1901.
+The first same-sex marriage in Spain occurred on 8 June 1901.
 Two women, Marcela Gracia Ibeas and Elisa Sánchez Loriga, attempted to get married in A Coruña (Galicia, Spain).
-To achieve it Elisa had to adopt a male identity: Mario Sánchez, as listed on the marriage certificate.
+To achieve it Elisa had to present masculine and adopt a masculine name: Mario Sánchez, as listed on the marriage certificate.
 It is the first attempt at same-sex marriage in Spain for which there is recorded evidence.
 It was performed by the Church, in the parish church of Saint George of the same city.
 The marriage certificate was never annulled.

 Their matrimonial union took place more than 100 years before same-sex couples were permitted to be married in Spain.
 The two worked as teachers at a time when the vast majority of the Galician population was illiterate.
 This event could be considered a precedent for same-sex marriage in Spain.
 News of their wedding was spread to all Spain and to various European countries.
 The couple escaped to Argentina.